NolanBerg/SiegeSpawnPeeks.NET/README.md

 This is a new attempt at an old project of mine but with a way better ui!
 Last time I made this project with vanilla js and html/css.
 This time around I am using Vite and React!

-It is a work in progress but the main page is getting there!
+It is a work in progress but the main page is getting there.
+IF YOU PLAY SIEGE SEND ME YOUR SPAWN PEEK CLIPS @nolanreactdev@gmail.com

 # How to use